Seminar & Field Program 2022 - Manizales, Colombia

-The Center for Latin American Studies underwrites a large part of this program—roundtrip airfare, room and board with the host family, and traveler’s insurance are covered by the Center.
+The Center for Latin American Studies underwrites a large part of this program—roundtrip airfare, room and board, and traveler’s insurance are covered by the Center.
 Students are responsible for the cost of six credits of summer tuition, visa fees and all other incidentals.